-Inflatable Kayaks and Packrafts are often confused for one another.
-Our team of gear experts have broken down the similarities and differences between inflatable kayaks and packrafts and can help you decide which vessel is right for you.
+Inflatable Kayaks and Packrafts are often confused with each other.
+Our gear experts have broken down the similarities and differences between inflatable kayaks and packrafts that can help you decide which vessel is right for you.

 Purpose

 Inflatable kayaks are often treated as mini-rafts.
-They are great additions for multi-day trips and easy cruises – allowing for a variety of paddlers to hop in and out of them with ease.
+They are great additions for multi-day trips and easy cruises since they allow for a variety of paddlers to hop in and out of them with ease.

 Packrafts are great on expedition trips where there is the potential (or actuality) of hiking and floating.
-These are the perfect use-case scenarios for packrafts thanks to their light weight, plus gear hauling capabilities.
+Packrafts are perfect for these adventures thanks to their light weight and gear hauling capabilities.

 Weight